 Men bark against this holy doctrine, but let God be true!
-Does He love Satan, too?
-They do not fret about the devil, because their profane and vain babbling is pure selfish pride and love for themselves.
+Does He also love Satan?
+They do not fret about the devil, because their profane and vain babbling is only selfish pride and love for themselves.
 They are too arrogant to submit to a holy and sovereign God.

-When men are tried for their lives, freedom, or fortune, it is imperative witnesses tell the whole truth and nothing but the truth; so our nation solemnly swears them to this duty before taking testimony or cross-examination.
+When men are tried for their lives, freedom, or fortune, it is imperative witnesses tell the whole truth and nothing but the truth.
+American courts solemnly swear them to this duty before taking testimony or cross-examination.
 God required at least two witnesses in all cases to protect from false testimony (Deut 19:15); if a man testified falsely in Israel, he was punished with the very judgment at stake, no matter how horrible (Deut 19:16-21).

-A lying and false accusing mouth can cause enormous harm, for rape of reputation and character is surely worse than that of the body (Ps 35:11-12).
-Physical violence is horrible, but allows for some defense and recovery; verbal slander and false accusations are worse, and there is very little defense with long lasting damage.
+A lying and false accusing mouth can cause enormous harm, for rape of reputation and character is worse than rape of the body in some respects (Ps 35:11-12).
+Physical violence is horrible, but allows for some defense and recovery; verbal slander and false accusations are worse, and there is very little defense against the long-lasting damage.